GeorgiaTech-DDI/makerspace_iot/README.md

 ➡️**Result** <br />
 After this research project, we will have documentation that talks about an end-to-end method to enable predictive maintenance for any machine in the industry, from **sensor selection -> Circuitry -> Cloud infrastructure -> Data collection procedures -> Data manipulation and insights**.
 After reading the documentation anyone can set up a predictive maintenance infrastructure without requiring any prior experience with the same.

-[Click here](https://github.com/GeorgiaTech-DDI/makerspace_iot/wiki/Introduction-&-Onboarding-for-MSIoT) to know more about the project and onboarding details!

 ## [Documentation](https://github.com/GeorgiaTech-DDI/makerspace_iot/wiki)